 Chief Executive Officer's Compensation.
 As discussed under "Employment Agreements," the Company is a party to an employment agreement with Mr. Boshart.
-The salary, bonus and restricted stock grant given to Mr. Boshart in 2003 were based on the Compensation Committee's review of the compensation paid to the chief executive officers of comparable companies, assessment of the Company's revenue and earnings growth, the success of the Company's acquisition program as well as the Compensation Committee's continued recognition of Mr. Boshart's leadership of the Company.
+The salary and bonus given to Mr. Boshart in 2004 were based on the Compensation Committee's review of the compensation paid to the chief executive officers of comparable companies, assessment of the Company's revenue and earnings growth, the success of the Company's acquisition program as well as the Compensation Committee's continued recognition of Mr. Boshart's leadership of the Company.

-THE COMPENSATION COMMITTEE Karen H. Bechtel Thomas C. Dircks
+THE COMPENSATION COMMITTEE

+Thomas C. Dircks Eric T. Fry